enkidevs/curriculum/web/styling/colors-tips/determine-the-opacity-of-background-colors-using-the-rgba-declaration.md

   - opacity

 links:

   - '[css-tricks.com](https://css-tricks.com/rgba-browser-support/){website}'

 ---
 ## Content
+# Determine the opacity of background-colors using the RGBA declaration

 Setting a background color using *rgba color values*, allows you to change the transparency of the elements' background-color.